wasm-signatures/wasmsign2/README.md

 A signature can verify an entire module, but also one or more subsets of it.

 This requires "cutting points" to be defined before the signature process.
-It is impossible to verify a signature beyond cutting point boudaries.
+It is impossible to verify a signature beyond cutting point boundaries.

 Cutting points can be added to a module with the `split` command: